Duality for commutative group stacks: Dual of a commutative group stack

-If the field $k$ has characteristic zero, this is much easier: by SGA~3~\cite[VI$_A$~5.5.1]{SGA3}, $G$ is the extension of a finite étale group by an abelian scheme.
+If the field $k$ has characteristic zero, this is much easier: let $G^0$ denote the connected component of $0$ in $G$.
+Since $G$ is of finite type, $G^0$ is an open and closed subscheme of $G$ hence it is proper and flat over $S$.
+Since the residue field has characteristic zero, the special fiber of $G$ is smooth hence $G$ itself is smooth because it is flat with smooth fibers.
+This proves that $G^0$ is an abelian scheme over $S$.
+By SGA~3~\cite[VI$_A$~5.5.1]{SGA3_new}, the quotient $G/G^0$ is finite and étale, so that $G$ is the extension of a finite étale group by an abelian scheme.
 Using the $n$-power map $[n] : G\to G$ as in the beginning of the proof, we directly get the desired exact sequence over $S$. \end{proof}

-\begin{cor} Let $S$ be the spectrum of an Artin ring and let $G$ be a proper and flat commutative group scheme over $S$.
-Then the dual $D(G)$ is proper and flat. \end{cor} \begin{proof} By \ref{devissage_raynaud} and \ref{dual_comme_quotient}, $D(G)$ is isomorphic to a quotient stack $[A/F]$ where $A$ is an abelian scheme acted on by a finite and flat group scheme $F$.
-By \cite[10.13.1]{LMB} the stack $[A/F]$ is algebraic.
-Moreover the canonical morphism $A\to [A/F]$ is finite and faithfully flat.
-It follows that $D(G)$ is proper and flat. \details{ La platitude est locale à la source pour fppf.
-Pour propre, plus généralement si $p : X \to Y$ est un morphisme de champs algébriques avec $X$ propre, alors : \begin{itemize} \item si $p$ est surjectif, $Y\to S$ est quasi-compact et universellement fermé ; \item si $p$ est fidèlement plat et localement de présentation finie, $Y\to S$ est localement de type fini ; \item si $p$ est surjectif et universellement fermé, $Y\to S$ est séparé. \end{itemize} }\end{proof}